-• The school council is designed to improve education by involving all of the stakeholders - parents, educators, and members of the business community.
+• In 2016, The Baldwin County School District was approved by the Georgia Department of Education as a Charter System.
+A requirement of the Charter Contract is to establish a Local School Governance Team(LSGT) at each school.
+The LSGT is the method the school system will use to get the community, parents and teachers involved in decision making to maximize educational opportunities for our students.
+Each Local School Governance Team will seek to provide the best possible learning environment for the children in their school.
+The LSGT is made up of all of the stakeholders - parents, educators, and members of the business community.
 The intent is to bring communities and schools closer together in a spirit of cooperation to solve difficult education problems, improve academic achievement, provide support for teachers and administrators, and bring parents into the school based decision-making process.